 Command Objective This command displays a list of recently executed commands.

-Syntax Show history

-Mode Privileged EXEC Mode

-4.1.10 username

-· Command Objective This command creates a user and sets the enable password for that user with the privilege level.
-The no form of the command deletes a user and disables the enable password for that user.
-Syntax username <user-name> [password <passwd>] [privilege <1-15>] no username < user-name ></passwd></user-name> Parameter Description • <user-name> - Specifies the login user name to be created.</user-name> • <passwd> - Specifies the password to be entered by the user to login to the system.
-The size password entered must be a minimum of 8 and maximum of 20 characters containing atleast one uppercase, one lowercase, one number and one special character.</passwd> • privilege <1-15> - Applies restriction to the user for accessing the CLI commands.
-This values ranges between 1 and 15.
-For Example, a user ID configured with privilege level as four can access only the commands having privilege ID lesser than or equal to four.
-Mode Privileged EXEC Mode
+Syntax show history Mode Privileged EXEC Mode .1.10 username .1.10 username Command Objective This command creates a user and sets the enable password for that user This command creates a user and sets the enable password for that user with the privilege level. with the privilege level. with the privilege level.
+The no form of the command deletes a user and disables the enable with the privilege level.
+The no form of the command deletes a user and disables the enable

+ne to be created.

+ntered by the user to login

+must be a minimum of 8 and

+ast one uppercase, one

+aracter.

+e user for accessing the

+n 1 and 15.
+For Example, a

+our can access only the

+or equal to four.

+C